Manual (English)

 - Copy of university degree(s) or certificate(s);

-- Statement of courses completed that includes the results of the Master’s degree (academic transcript);
+- Statement of courses completed that includes the results of the Bachelor's and Master’s degree (academic transcript);

 - Research project (4 - 10 pages);